dwyl/phoenix-liveview-chat-example/README.md

   end
 ```

-Finally the heex messages template listen for any changes in the list of messages
+Finally the heex messages template listens for any changes in the list of messages
-with `phx-update` and append the new message to the existing displayed list.
+with `phx-update` and appends the new message to the existing displayed list.

 ```heex
 <ul id='msg-list' phx-update="append">